 - Worked on bills in multiple states to improve access to raw milk;

-- Won passage of two cottage foods bill in Texas;
+- Won passage of several cottage foods bill in Texas;

 - Provided support and resources for grassroots efforts around the country on all of these issues and more.